 About the working group

-We have secured funding from the Architectural Heritage Fund to allow a 12-month project viability study based on the Vicarage Street Methodist Church in the centre of Yeovil at the bottom of the Quedam Shopping Centre.
+We have secured funding from the Architectural Heritage Fund to allow a 12-month project viability study based on the Vicarage Street Methodist Church at the centre of Yeovil.
 Architects BoonBrown and You&Me have been commissioned to provide design options for the use of the building, along with detailed structure and quantity surveyor reports.
 The initial plan is to bring the functions and services of Yeovil Art Space, Eastville Project Space and a Yeovil Museum & Heritage together in a single accessible building in the town centre.
+The group continues exploring options and developing the ambition with input from wider communities.

 If you would like to get in touch and find out more, please email Zoe Li, Project Director zoe@yeovilartspace.uk